 Wolfson does not currently admit undergraduates for the 'Computer Science with Mathematics' course option.

-You will learn the theoretical concepts that underpin most of the Computer Science, rather than technologies that will disappear in a few years time.
+You will learn the theoretical concepts that underpin most of the Computer Science, rather than technologies that will disappear in a few years' time.
 You will not focus on mastering some particular programming languages (even though you will be taught some programming), but you will learn the paradigms and principles which will allow you to pick up a piece of new technology and make something cool with it in a couple of days.
-That's also what the industry is after: I spent the summer after the first year
+That's also what the industry is after.

 Computer Science at Wolfson

 Wolfson has the largest number of Fellows in Computer Science of any Cambridge College.
-The history of Computer Science at Wolfson goes back to two of our most distinguished alumni:
+The history of Computer Science at Wolfson goes back to two of our most distinguished members:

 Professor Roger Needham had been a Fellow at Wolfson since 1967 and headed the Cambridge Computer Laboratory from 1980 to 1995.
 He went on to become founding Managing Director of Microsoft Research Europe in Cambridge from 1997 until his death in 2003.
 He made numerous contributions to the fields of security, operating systems, computer architecture, and networking research.